ronisab/mult/README.md

 - `UPTOBOX_TOKEN` Put your UptoBox Account Token (Free Account works too!)
 - `EMILY_API_URL` Your [Emily API](https://github.com/missemily22/EmilyAPI) instance Urls.
 Separate API URLs by space
 - `UPSTREAM_REPO` Add the Upstream Repo of your Bot for automatic updation
+- `UPSTREAM_BRANCH` Select the Upstream Branch of your Bot for automatic updation
 ---

 <b>NOTE: Fill the above values in <code>config.env</code> or use them as Environment Variables. </b><br>